 Appointment of interim Chief Executive for the Biotechnology and Biological Sciences Research Council

-- Department for Business, Innovation & Skills, Biotechnology and Biological Sciences Research Council, and Jo Johnson MP
+- Department for Business, Innovation & Skills, Biotechnology and Biological Sciences Research Council, and Jo Johnson

 - Part of:

 - Public understanding of science and engineering and Research and development

 Professor Melanie Welham has been appointed as interim Chief Executive of the Biotechnology and Biological Sciences Research Council.

 The Minister for Universities and Science, Jo Johnson, today (11 February 2016) announced the appointment of Professor Melanie Welham as interim Chief Executive (CEO) of the Biotechnology and Biological Sciences Research Council (BBSRC).